mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 a negative DM is imposed equal to the difference.
-Thus a Traveller with Gun Combat 1 shooting a standard handgun doing 3D damage will have no problems handling the weapon's Recoil 3 (from its 3D of damage), -2 for the mass of the handgun.
+Thus a Traveller with Gun Combat 1 shooting a standard handgun doing 3D damage will have no problems handling the weapon's Recoil3 (from its 3D of damage), -2 for the mass of the handgun.
 The weapon's Recoil 1 is equal to or less than the Traveller's Gun Combat skill.
 If the Traveller converted this pistol to fully-automatic

-fire with Auto 3, the weapon's Recoil would be (3+3-
-2) = 4, imposing DM-3 on the Traveller's attempt to
-hit anything with automatic fire.
+fire with Auto 3, the weapon's Recoil would be (3+3-2) = 4, imposing DM-3 on the Traveller's attempt to hit anything with automatic fire.
 This stacks with any penalty for a Bulky weapon – there are some people who should not be given fully automatic shotguns!

 RECEIVER FEATURES

 Once the general characteristics of a weapon's receiver are known, any special features can be added.
-Most features are compatible with one another – for example it is possible to make a weapon both Rugged and Light- weight if you are willing to pay the price for the ad- vanced materials.
+Most features are compatible with one another – for example it is possible to make a weapon both Rugged and Light-weight if you are willing to pay the price for the ad-vanced materials.
 Multiple versions of the same feature cannot be applied.
 For example, a weapon cannot be both Compact and Very Compact.